Conservation International Colombia is partnering with Cerrejon Coal, Colombia's largest coal export company, to:

 - Work in alliance with the Guajira state Regional Autonomous Corporation (CorpoGuajira) to develop the Rancheria river management plan, which includes a Payment for Ecosystem Services scheme.

-The CI-Cerrejon partnership also supports the creation of conservation agreements that provide local communities with benefits and capacity-building in exchange for delivering effective conservation of high priority areas and species.
-CI is implementing the conservation agreements model in the buffer area of Puerto Bolivar and La Mina aimed at increasing the population of sea turtles and to conserve dry forest ecosystems.
+The Conservation International-Cerrejon partnership also supports the creation of conservation agreements that provide local communities with benefits and capacity-building in exchange for delivering effective conservation of high priority areas and species.
+Conservation International is implementing the conservation agreements model in the buffer area of Puerto Bolivar and La Mina aimed at increasing the population of sea turtles and to conserve dry forest ecosystems.